Multiple system atrophy (MSA) is a disorder of the nervous system.

 The cause of MSA is unknown.
 Genetic factors may play a role in some families.

 The symptoms are caused by degeneration of nerves throughout the brain and spinal cord.
 These nerves control automatic functions like balance and muscle coordination.
 The damage to the nerve may be caused by a buildup of a specific protein but this is not a confirmed cause.

 Copyright © Nucleus Medical Media, Inc.

-Men are twice as likely to develop MSA than women.
-It tends to appear between 50-60 years of age.
+MSA tends to appear after 60 years of age.

 Symptoms of MSA can vary greatly.
-If you have any of these symptoms do not assume it is due to MSA.
-These symptoms may be caused by other conditions.
 Initial symptoms are similar to those of Parkinson disease.
 These initial symptoms may also be determined by the type of MSA: Type MSA-A is associated with orthostatic hypotension.
 This is a problem managing blood pressure when moving from sitting to standing.
-It can lead to dizziness or fainting.
+It can lead to lightheadedness or fainting.

 Type MSA-C is associated with:

 Difficulty swallowingProblems speaking and hoarsenessDifficulty coordinating muscle movement